 How Often to Feed

-- Senior cats: two meals per day, or smaller, more frequent meals if they have a reduced appetite
+- Senior cats: two meals per day, or smaller, more frequent meals if appetite has dropped

 Hydration